 In acute phases, pain and tenderness may occur and palpation may have a doughy feel.
 In addition, the patient's gait may be abnormal.
 Patients may complain of difficulty climbing stairs and brushing their hair.
 Upper palatal muscle and esophageal dysfunction may be noted, resulting in dysphonia, dysphagia, anorexia, and weight loss.
 Neck flexors are usually weak, and the patient may be unable to raise his or her head at all.
 Fever and fatigue are other common symptoms, and patients may also report arthralgia.

 While children experience calcinosis cutis, muscle necrosis, and gingival and periungual telangiectasias more frequently than adults, JDM is a milder disease overall than adult dermatomyositis.
 There is a lower frequency of interstitial lung disease and lower overall mortality.
 Moreover, the association of malignancy with dermatomyositis is extremely uncommon in JDM.

 Signs of severity in childhood include systemic vasculopathy, resulting in ulcerative disease of the skin and other organs (especially in the lungs or gastrointestinal tract), high severity of muscle disease, and endomysial fibrosis on muscle biopsy.
 The presence of these signs may indicate disease that is refractory to first-line treatment.

 1212005 – Juvenile dermatomyositis

-- For patients with myositis, one must rule out other systemic causes of myopathy (eg, thyroid disorders, electrolyte disturbances, vitamin D deficiency, mitochondrial / metabolic myopathies, or infection) and distinguish JDM from other connective tissue diseases such as polymyositis, mixed connective tissue disease, and systemic lupus erythematosus.
-In childhood type dermatomyositis, fingers may appear more sausage-like than with systemic lupus erythematosus.
+- For patients with myositis, one must rule out other systemic causes of myopathy (eg, thyroid disorders, electrolyte disturbances, vitamin D deficiency, mitochondrial / metabolic myopathies, or infection) and distinguish JDM from other connective tissue diseases such as polymyositis, mixed connective tissue disease, and systemic lupus erythematosus (SLE).
+In JDM, fingers may appear more sausage-like than with SLE.